 News and Alerts

-The December seasonally adjusted unemployment rate was 4.2 percent, unchanged from the November revised unemployment rate and down from 4.9 percent in December 2013.
-Kansas gained 12,800 seasonally adjusted private sector jobs, or 1.1 percent since last year.
+The state's February seasonally adjusted unemployment rate was 4.2 percent, unchanged from January and down from 4.6 percent in February 2014.
+Seasonally adjusted figures show Kansas gained 21,000 private sector jobs since last year, or 1.9 percent.
+Kansas nonfarm jobs increased by 21,200 jobs, a 1.5 percent increase since February 2014.
 Read more here.

 KDOL assisted federal authorities with the investigation and prosecution of a Chicago woman who has been sentenced to six years in federal prison for operating a federal income tax fraud scheme as well as one of the largest fictitious employer unemployment fraud schemes ever prosecuted nationwide.
 Read more here.